 7. Love is like a heat wave, but so is global warming

 Story by Tobin Hack.
 This article originally appeared in Plenty in February 2008.
-The story was added to MNN.com in January 2010.
+The story was added to MNN.com.